Josh Azzarella: Video

-In 2022, Azzarella released Untitled #175 (... hitting an all time low...) in the exhibition Triple Feature at the City Gallery Wellington, in Wellington, New Zealand.
-In the work, Azzarella has removed all human, and animal, presence from Stanley Kubrick's 2001: A Space Odyssey.
+Azzarella has also worked in video.
+His work Untitled #125 (Hickory) (2009–2011) reworks a sequence from The Wizard of Oz.
+In 2022, he presented Untitled #175 (... hitting an all time low...) in the exhibition Triple Feature at City Gallery Wellington in Wellington, New Zealand.

 Controversy

-In 2008 Azzarella was scheduled to be included in the exhibition The Aesthetics of Terror at the Chelsea Art Museum in New York City.
+In 2008, Azzarella was scheduled to be included in the exhibition The Aesthetics of Terror at the Chelsea Art Museum in New York City.
 The exhibition was cancelled by the museum.
-Azzarella's work was identified as part of the reason for cancellation as reported by Fox News.
-The museum board and director chose to cancel the exhibition as they felt "some of the works in the exhibition glorified terrorism".
+Fox News reported that Azzarella's work was among the works cited in the controversy surrounding the show.